Protein electrophoresis - urine

 How the Test is Performed

 A clean-catch urine sample is needed.
 The clean-catch method is used to prevent germs from the penis or vagina from getting into a urine sample.
-To collect your urine, the health care provider may give you a special clean-catch kit that contains a cleansing solution and sterile wipes.
+To collect your urine, your health care provider may give you a special clean-catch kit that contains a cleansing solution and sterile wipes.
 Follow the instructions exactly.

 How to Prepare for the Test